Coyote-31/language-eu4mod/README.md

 ## 📄 Description

 This package is a **global EU4 grammar** powered by **[tree-sitter](http://tree-sitter.github.io/tree-sitter/)** and developed for the **[⚛️Atom](https://atom.io)** text editor.
-It supports the various languages found in EU4 files.
+It supports the various languages, from extensions listed below, found in EU4 files.
 As this grammar is focused on developers working on EU4 mods it provides a *syntax-tree* with *scope mappings* able to handle any language used in files inside EU4 directory.
 Mainly for modding purposes.

 ### How to install :